ssangyongsportsorg/flarum-ext-oauth-kinde/README.md

 Follow the [Clerk documentation](https://api.clerk.com/authentication/sign-in-with-clerk)

+You can use Postman to set up an OAuth application by sending the requests following the documentation.

 It is **imperitive** that you grant the following scopes to your new application at Clerk:
 - `email`
 - `profile`